 This is posted for you to use as you wish.
 It came out in a blurt of writing on Wednesday night.
 It first went up on a private group dedicated to ALIEN: The Roleplaying Game, and I made some further tweaks on Friday morning.

 The game presents three modes for ongoing campaign play; of the three, I’ve most liked the idea of a Space Trucker campaign, but I felt the idea that the players being a bunch of working stiffs sticking their noses where they don’t belong needed more justification, impetus and support.

-I also loved the write up of the character of Paul van Leuwen, the Interstellar Commerce Commission guy who chaired the inquest into the destruction of the Nostromo, in the main book when I read it, and last night, the two ideas came together.
+I also loved the write up of the character of Paul van Leuwen, the Interstellar Commerce Commission guy who chaired the inquest into the destruction of the Nostromo, in the main book when I read it, and on Wednesday night, the two ideas came together.

 I see this as occurring after the players have worked a mission for the ICC that put them in direct danger from Company operatives; van Leuwen might have been seen in the background when the players took the job or may even have given them the contract directly.
 This is probably the big speech that takes him from generic company / government man at the beginning of the session to potential patron when they return demanding answers.

 I almost see van Leuwen with a glass of something in his hand, maybe his second; he’s a little looser than he otherwise would be.